September 24, 2019 from 9h30-11h00 or 14h00-15h30

 Mr. Donison is a graduate of the University of Victoria (Honours Political Science) and the University of British Columbia (Law).
-He practiced law particularly in the areas of commercial, real estate and succession and estate law for 23 years and is still currently a member of the British Columbia Bar.
-He also taught courses on Constitutional law, the Canadian Legal System and Canadian Government at the University of Victoria.
+He practiced law, particularly in the areas of commercial, real estate and succession and estate law for 23 years and is still a member of the British Columbia Bar.
+He taught courses on Constitutional law, the Canadian Legal System and Canadian Government at the University of Victoria.

 Mike and his wife Marilyn are enjoying retirement in Kelowna, B.C.